static slide

 • If available, attend the first day of school welcome/morning tea to support new parents.

-• Class reps should NEVER mediate between a parent or group of parents and the classroom teacher.
+• Parent reps should NEVER mediate between a parent or group of parents and the classroom teacher.
 All classroom/student concerns should be directed straight to the classroom teacher; secondly to the Principal if the concern has not been resolved.

 Connect with St Kilian's